 Valentine’s is the ninth most popular day for couples to tie the knot.
 Sure, it might be romantic, but a study shows that people who get married on V-Day are 21% more likely to get divorced than people who get married on regular dates.

-5. 51% of people feel like they need to be romantic on this holiday.
+5. 51% of people feel like they have to be romantic on this holiday.

 Interestingly, most respondents felt pressured by society (58%), 57% blamed constant advertising, and 48% found social media hype to be the source of their stress on V-Day.